 We begin by introducing the background history of program verification and recent breakthroughs in reasoning with separation logic.
-In 1969, Hoare introduced a formal reasoning framework, known as 'Hoare reasoning', on which this thesis is based.
+In 1969, Hoare introduced a formal reasoning framework, known as 'Hoare reasoning' [44], on which this thesis is based.
 In §2.1 we look at this method of program verification in some detail.
 Hoare reasoning allowed for reasoning about programs written in a simple while language, but was not able to deal with heap manipulation.
 In 2001, O'Hearn, Reynolds and Yang adapted Hoare's work so that it could reason about C programs that manipulate a heap.
-They developed separation logic and its 'local Haore reasoning' framework, where programs can be specified just in terms of the resources they access.
-We discuss this in §2.2.
-We also look at the extension of separation logic to reasoning about concurrent programs in §2.3.
-Next, in §2.4.1, we turn to the work of Calcagno, Gardner and Zarfaty which generalises the ideas of separation logic to abstract structured data.
-Their context logic can be used for 'abstract local Hoare reasoning' and has proven particularly successful for reasoning about tree structures.
-Finally, in §?? and §2.4.3, we discuss the size of a program's specification in relation to that program's footprint (the resources accessed by it).
-We point out the issues with the size of some program specifications in the abstract local Hoare reasoning framework and motivate the work of this thesis.
+They developed separation logic [47][58] and its 'local Hoare reasoning' framework, where programs can be specified just in terms of the resources they access.
+We discuss this in $\S2.2$ .
+We also look at the extension of separation logic to reasoning about concurrent programs [59][10] in §2.3.
+In §2.4 we look at the area of abstract reasoning, where the reasoning is based at the level of abstraction provided to the client.
+First, in §2.4.1, we look at the work of Calcagno, Gardner and Zarfaty which generalises the ideas of separation logic to abstract structured data.
+Their context logic [11] can be used for 'abstract local Hoare reasoning' and has proven particularly successful for reasoning about tree structures.
+We then look at a multi-holed extension to context logic [12] in §2.4.2, that allows for a uniform treatment of contexts and data.
+Finally, in §2.4.3, we motivate the work of this thesis.
+We discuss the size of a program's specification in relation to that program's footprint (the resources accessed by it) and point out the issues with the size of some program specifications in the abstract local Hoare reasoning framework.